wmgdev/BlazorGraphApi/README.md

 # BlazorGraphApi

-Blazor Server App with AD Authentication, that calls the MS Graph API on-behalf of the signed-in user.
+Blazor Server App with Azure AD Authentication, that calls the Microsoft Graph API on-behalf of the signed-in user.

-It works, but still working through some issues

 This code uses [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)